veldhaenchen/flathunt/README.md

 $ pipenv install
 ```

+(Note that the `Pipfile.lock` shipped with the project is built on a Linux x86 system and installs packages from [Pypi](https://pypi.python.org/).
+If you are installing on a different platform with a different package repository, you may need to update the source URL in the Pipfile to point to your python package repository, and install using `pipenv install --skip-lock` - see [#314](https://github.com/flathunters/flathunter/issues/314))

 Once the dependencies are installed, as well as every time you come back to the project in a new shell, run:

 ```sh